-Q: Are you going to share a risk assessment for fire/noise/etc?

-A: Yes, a number of expert studies, including noise and fire risk assessments have been submitted as part of the planning application.
+Q: Are you going to share a risk assessment for fire/noise/etc?A: Yes, a number of expert studies, including noise and fire risk assessments, are being prepared and will be publicly available as part of the planning application.

 Q: Will the proposed development create a detrimental noise impact?
 A: A noise assessment has been prepared to determine specifications for battery technology and acoustic screening that would ensure no significant adverse impact.
 The document does not provide specific details on the noise level of the cooling systems, so more information may be needed.